ko1/rubyhackchallenge/EN/3_practice.md

 Let's try to modify this code to use our own implementation of addition if a given parameter is a `Fixnum` (numbers represented by `Fixnum` are small and can be easily translated both to and from a C `int`).

 Note that Ruby 2.4 removed the `Fixnum` and `Bignum` classes.
 They are now unified into a single `Integer` class.
-However, MRI still uses Fixnum and Bignum as internal data structures for performance reason.
+However, MRI still uses Fixnum and Bignum as internal data structures for performance reasons.
 For example, `FIXNUM_P(bignum)` returns false.

 ```diff
 Index: numeric.c